szensk/ra6502/readme.md

 Description
 ===========
-ra6502 is a simple 6502 assembler made as a learning exercise in Ruby.
+ra6502 is a simple 6502 (dis)assembler made as a learning exercise in Ruby.
 It doesn't look like Ruby.
-I plan to include a dissassembler and simulator in the near future.
+I plan to include a simulator at a future date.

 ```ruby
 test_program = 'LDX #$08